HoGentTIN/infra-labs/assignment/3-kubernetes.md

 $ kubectl apply -f <manifest-file.yml>
 ```

 For example, increase the number of replicas of the echoserver app (currently only 1) in the manifest file `echo-all.yml`, and apply the change.
-Check whether this operation was successful and find out on which node each pod is running.
+Check whether this operation was successful and find out on which node each pod is running (which command can you use for this?).
+Try to send multiple requests to the service (e.g. curl in a for loop) and check whether all pods process requests by looking at the logs of each pod (with which command).

+**Optional:** If one of the nodes in the cluster becomes unavailable (e.g. `minikube node stop minikube-m03).
+What happens?
+Is the application still available?
+Are the pods still running?
+Is a pod automatically rescheduled to another node?
+What if you restart the node?
+Will the cluster "heal" itself completely or not?

 ## Acceptance criteria